altruios/namshubettulpa/public/namshubettulpa/chapters/the-undernet.md

 "K::Well, you broke out of the holding cell.
 No one remembers you, and oh yeah, my friend is dead."
 *Kent looked up at her as she turned to Rossin*
-"M::I told you, we shouldn't have left yet."
+"M::I told you, we should have stayed."
 *Rossin shrugged*
 'R::We can bring him...'
 ~He trailed off, looking at Kent~